josephdadams/presentationbridge-client/help.md

 `[command type]:[parameter 1],[parameter 2][etc.]`

-Each parameter is separated by a comma and acommand should be terminated with a semicolon.
+Each parameter is separated by a comma and a command should be terminated with a semicolon.

 The program works by listening to the "current slide notes" data within ProPresenter.
-If the text contains valid commands embedded in curly brackets then these will be processed.
+If the text contains valid commands  then these will be processed.
 Other text is sent to the stagedisplay bridge.

-e.g. 'This text will go to the stage display {noteon:0,55,100; cbp:1,2;}'

 ## Sending MIDI Relay Messages